aorinevo/nyc-node-demo-reappsjs/README.md

 * That's it!

 ## Basic Usage
+* Open xcode app and accept the license agreement.
 * Clone and/or checkout [bloomies-ui-reapps](https://code.devops.fds.com/CAP/bloomies-ui-reapps) (that's this repo!), [NavApp](https://code.devops.fds.com/CAP/NavApp), [ShopNServe (ShopApp)](https://code.devops.fds.com/CAP/ShopNServe), [BloomiesCommonUI](https://code.devops.fds.com/CAP/BloomiesCommonUI), [MobileCustomerAppUI](https://code.devops.fds.com/CAP/MobileCustomerAppUI) (secure-m), and BloomiesAssets (svn).
 * Install dependencies (Intallation instructions in parenthesis require [homebrew](http://brew.sh/) to be installed)
+  - node (brew install node)
+  - nvm (brew install nvm)
-  - xcode, node, git
+  - git (brew install git)
-  - Java (brew install java)
+  - Java (brew install Caskroom/versions/java7)
   - Maven (brew install maven)
+* Add paths to git, java, node, nvm, maven, etc... to your .bash_profile, .bashrc, or .zshrc file - depends on your shell.
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos and binaries for java and maven.
 Property shellRc should point to a file that sets your shells PATH.
-The file depends on OS (i.e. `~/.bashrc`, `~/.zshrc`, or `~/.bash_profile`).
+The file depends on your shell (i.e. `~/.bashrc`, `~/.zshrc`, or `~/.bash_profile`).
 If the file does not exist, create it.
 * Users just starting out with reapps should run `node reapps --action=initBox`, after which commands can be executed from anywhere on the command line without prefixing the command with node.
 For example, you'll be able to run the `node reapps --action=initBox` from anywhere on the command line with `reapps --action=initBox`.
 Make sure you get admin access admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service) before running `initBox` action.
 * run `mvn clean install` from BloomiesCommonUI root
 * run `mvn clean install --Dmaven.test.skip=true` in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.